 NOTE:

 In order to have the ideal magnifications available for your child's first observations with the SkyLux f10, you may wish to buy yourself a 32mm (22x) to 40mm (17.5x) eyepiece for a lovely low magnification to get started off as suggested above (Amazon start at around £25.
-Search "Telescope eyepiece 1.25" for a list of different focal lengths.
-Make doubly and trebly sure that the fit is 1.25" and the focal length is what you want!
-Amazon searches return some items well off the desired spec).
+Make sure of your telescope eyepiece fit size by measuring your draw tube diameter.
+It will be 0.965" or modern, good quality scopes tend to have 1.25" .
+Search for 'Telescope eyepiece' in the size you require.
+This will return a list of different focal lengths and types.
+Be careful, and make doubly and trebly sure that the fit is correct for your scope and the focal length is what you want!
+Amazon searches return some items well off the desired spec.

 Best Value NEWTONIAN